On Ilyashenko's Statistical Attractors: Examples

 \end{Example}

-\begin{Example} \textsc{(Non ergodic Quas expanding map)} \em In \cite{quas} Quas gave a $C^1$-non generic example, of an expanding map $f$ on the circle $S^1$ (which is $C^1$ but non $C^1$-plus-H\"{o}lder), exhibiting a statistical behavior that is rather opposite to that of the generic case of Campbell and Quas in Example \ref{exampleS1}.
+\begin{Example} \textsc{(Quas expanding maps)} \em In \cite{quas} Quas gave a $C^1$-non generic example, of an expanding map $f$ on the circle $S^1$ (which is $C^1$ but non $C^1$-plus-H\"{o}lder), exhibiting a statistical behavior that is rather opposite to that of the generic case of Campbell and Quas in Example \ref{exampleS1}.
 He constructed such an $f$ preserving the Lebesgue measure $m$, but for which $m$ is non ergodic.
-So, after Birkhoff Theorem and after the ergodic Decomposition Theorem, for $m$-almost every point $x \in S^1$ the set ${\mathcal L}^*(x)$ (defined in Equality (\ref{equationL*x})) consists of only one ergodic component of $m$.
-Therefore, even if also in this example there exists a unique $1$-obs. minimal statistical attractor (Theorem \ref{theoremExistenceOfAttractors}), the set of all the SRB-like measures that describe completely its statistical behavior has more than one probability.
+So, after Birkhoff Theorem and after the Ergodic Decomposition Theorem, for $m$-almost every point $x \in S^1$ the set ${\mathcal L}^*(x)$ (defined in Equality (\ref{equationL*x})) consists of one ergodic component of $m$.
+In this example, as in the general case, there exists a unique $1$-obs. minimal statistical attractor (Theorem \ref{theoremExistenceOfAttractors}).
+But in this example, the set of all the SRB-like measures that describe completely the statistical behavior has more than one probability.
 On purpose, all the SRB-like measures describing the statistics of the Ilyashenko's attractors of $C^1$ expanding maps on the circle, have also other good ergodic properties, from the viewpoint of the thermodynamic formalism.
 In fact, in \cite{CE4} it is proved that they all satisfy the Pesin's Entropy Formula.

 \end{Example}